 You can see example categories and keywords for one of my books in the “Zero To Bestseller” workbook…

 Step 8: Write a Book Description That Sells

 Browsers read your book description before deciding whether to buy.
 You want to make the most of this opportunity to sell your book.
 Here’s my simple, four-step formula for creating a compelling description.

 - Start by defining the problem your book overcomes or the dream it fulfills.
-This tells your ideal readers that you understand their problems, and helps you form an immediate connection.
+This tells your ideal readers you understand their problems, and helps you form an immediate connection.

 - Next, paint a picture of the end result people enjoy after reading your book.
-What is the outcome or promise that your book delivers?
+What is the outcome or promise your book delivers?

-- Give proof that your book can provide the promised outcome.
+- Give proof your book can provide the promised outcome.
 For example, share specific results from your own experience or case studies from past clients.

 - Finish by including a call-to-action.
 Say something like “Scroll to the top and click BUY NOW to get your copy today.”